How to Fix Not drying — condenser pump clog on Bosch WTW87NH1UC (Condenser Heat Pump)

 Common Symptoms & Causes

-The following symptoms point to a condenser pump clog on your Bosch WTW87NH1UC heat pump dryer.
+If you’re experiencing a condenser pump clog on your Bosch WTW87NH1UC heat pump dryer, you might notice the following symptoms:

-These issues are typically caused by lint, debris, or mineral buildup blocking the condenser pump, preventing it from evacuating collected moisture and disrupting the heat exchange cycle.
+These issues are typically caused by lint, debris, or mineral buildup blocking the condenser pump, which prevents it from evacuating collected moisture and disrupts the heat exchange cycle.

 Safety First